Ph.D. Program

 Qualifying Exam Area Survey Evaluation

 The exam uses a survey covering the literature of an area in computing.
-The Qualifying Exam should be completed no later than the students 5th semester.
 This could be in the student’s dissertation area or a general area of computing.
 The student, advisor and the student’s Ph.D. committee members determine (and approve) the set of papers.
 The external Ph.D. committee member is not required to participate in this process.
 The student should be aware that merely summarizing a set of papers is not enough to count as a Ph.D. survey.
 Rather, the write-up should include clear identification of the main research problems in the field and the main suggested solutions (with their advantages and disadvantages).
 In the process, the student needs to also compare/contrast his/her survey with existing surveys in the field (if such surveys exist in a similar format).

 **Please see link for Qualifying Exam Supervisory Committee Form**